cloudDDoSonline/BotAW_Shovel_Python/README.md

 This script can run multiple account in one computer

+# My Developing
+- [x] Translate to English
+- [x] Set Console Title to show wallet in cmd window title
+- [ ] Add feature to set bag, set land
+- [ ] Add feature stop bot from hour to hour of day

 # Usage

 1. To run from source code, install the Python environment first.
 It is recommended to install Python 3.9.13 version, because this is the version we have tested